 - other students

-If you suspect your child has been molested at school, there is help available to hold the responsible party or parties accountable.
+If you suspect your child has been molested by a counselor, tutor, supervisor, or other student at school, there is help available to hold the responsible party or parties accountable.
 Our school molestation attorneys have years of experience handling complicated institutional abuse cases.
 We understand how difficult and sensitive these matters are and will provide experienced, dedicated, and compassionate legal representation for families and loved ones of those who have been abused.
 The legal process can be healing for a victim of child molestation in school and help make the educational institution safer for children in the future.
 If you’re child or a child you know has been molested at school, contact our San Diego child molestation lawyers today.
 We are located in Southern California, but represent clients nationwide.

 It can be hard to recognize warning signs of child sex abuse, even in your own children.
 Most experts agree that there is no conclusive profile of perpetrators of sexual abuse or molestation.
 There are very few behavioral symptoms in children that signify that sexual abuse or molestation has occurred.